Resume

 Interests

-iOS development, machine learning, data analytics, software architecture, programming languages, human-factors engineering, applications of technology to journalism, spatial audio, amateur radio (W6NCA), robotics, multicopters, and networked learning systems.
+Developer tooling, AI agents, education and curriculum design, mobile development, programming languages, spatial audio, amateur radio (W6NCA), robotics, multicopters, and networked learning systems.